exsonic/CorpusAnalysis/README.md

 ==============
 bobi.pu@usc.edu

 This code is for research use.
-It's IP belongs to USC Marshall Business School.
+Its IP belongs to USC Marshall Business School.